okta/okta-auth-js/docs/idx.md

 })
 ```

-> :warning: __NOTICE:__ Bugs reported with `enableLegacyMode: true` will be de-prioritized, but we will still accept community contributions
+> :warning: Issues reported while using Legacy Mode will be lower priority, but we will still accept community contributions.

 #### Flow

-> :warning: As of `auth-js@8.x`, `flow` is not supported in the default `IDX` client
+> :warning: As of `auth-js@8.x`, `flow` is not supported in the default `IDX` client.

-Prior to `authjs@8.x`, the [`flow`](#flow) feature could be used to "bootstrap" a given IDX transaction to a specific user experience.
-For example providing `{ flow: unlock-account }` would bootstrap to the Unlock Account flow.
-Under the hood, this is achieved by proceeding with specific remediations; ultimately this required hardcoding specific remediation names per `flow` every value.
-This pattern was acceptable when OIE (and `IDX`) were first launched, however as `IDX` has evolved overtime this pattern has proved to be untenable and contradicts our goals of a small bundle size.
-As a result, `flow` is on a deprecation path and is not unsupported in the `auth-js@8.x` `IDX` client (with default configuration).
-Instead of `flow`, simply use `idx.proceed({ step: '???' })` to drive the `IDX` client into the desired state (or "flow"). __NOTE:__ The steps needed will depend on your Okta Org configuration
+Prior to auth-js@8.x, the flow feature allowed bootstrapping an IDX transaction to a specific user experience (for example, { flow: 'unlock-account' }).
+Internally this worked by proceeding with a sequence of specific remediations, which required hardcoding remediation names for each flow value.
+As IDX evolved, that approach became brittle and increased bundle size.
+As a result, flow is deprecated and is not enabled in the default auth-js@8.x IDX client.
+Instead of flow, call idx.proceed({ step: '...' }) to drive the IDX client into the desired state; the exact steps depend on your Okta org configuration.
+(You can re-enable the old behavior by using Legacy Mode, but that is not recommended long-term.)

 ```javascript
 async function bootstrapUnlockAccount () {